TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Shop Now25-50% OFF Swimwear for the familyDip your toes into these deals!Women's Swimwearselect stylesKids' Swimwearselect stylesMen's Swimwearselect stylesRefresh yourroomsUP TO 40% OFF!select styles
 Shop All HomeSheetsCurtains, Blinds &.
 ShadesBeddingPillowsGet in gear!
 Outdoor essentials to beat the heat—and your goals.
-Active WatchesSunscreen atSephora inside JCPenneyShop Star WarsShop Local LookLearn More Shop Gift CardsSelections may vary, while supplies last.
+Active WatchesSunscreen atSephora inside JCPenneyLearn More Shop Gift CardsSelections may vary, while supplies last.
 Clearance percentages are based on regular and original prices.
 Intermediate markdowns may have been taken.
 Show off your #AllAtJCP styleView GalleryMedia Gallery5 of 35 total items loaded in Media GalleryFollow @jcpenney Recommended for You

 *   Home Expressions Solid or Stripe Bath Towel Collection $4.20 - $33.60with code532